guolz-ml/Survey-on-Robust-Semi-Supervised-Learning/README.md

 under Distribution Shif](https://cs.nju.edu.cn/liyf/paper/kdd20-record.pdf) (KDD 2020) - Authors: Lan-Zhe Guo, Zhi Zhou, Yu-Feng Li.
 > This paper focuses on the problem that unlabeled data arrives in a data stream and the distribution changes over time.
 The paper proposed an influence function based example selection strategy that can maintain examples that are most helpful for current and future distribution.

+## Robust SSL to Label Distribution MisMatch
+- [Semi-Supervised Learning of Class Balance under Class-Prior Change by Distribution Matching](https://icml.cc/Conferences/2012/papers/437.pdf) (ICML 2014) - Authors: Marthinus Christoffel du Plessis, Masashi Sugiyama.
+> This paper proposes to estimate the class ratio in the unlabeled dataset by matching probability distributions of labeled and unlabeled input data.

 ## Label Corruptation Robust SSL